OpenHPC-AI/OpenCHAI/docs/tasks/quick_start_guide/index.rst

 ---------------------

-Both master nodes must include a **25 GB `/drbd` partition** to support data replication and synchronization.
+Both master nodes must include a **25 GB `/drbd` partition** to support data replication and synchronization for high availability.
 In addition, ensure the head node has **at least 60 GB of free disk space** in the directory where the OpenCHAI repository and RPM stack are cloned.
 This space is required for **offline installation**.